Riverscapes/PBR/workshops/2020/SGI/index.md

 <a class=" hollow button" href="https://register.gotowebinar.com/register/4100135342905955595"><img src="{{ site.baseurl }}/assets/images/PBR-LT_round_30.png"> Registration for Virtual LTPBR Workshop - <b>FREE!</b> <i class="fa fa-graduation-cap"></i>  August 11-14, 2020 </a>
 </div>

+**UPDATE** - As of July 28,  840 people had registered.
+The interest is wonderful.
+Unfortunately, with our webinar system, we can only accommodate 1000 participants, so we will be closing registration when we reach that mark.
+If you do not get in, please do not despair!
+All of the presentations and discussions will be recorded, organized and made available from this page, after the workshop.
+Thus, you can still participate at your own pace, asynchronously.

 ## Overview